kiote/aa_plus_poro/README.md

     delegate :as_json, :collect, :map, :each, :[], :all?, :include?, :first, :last, :shift, :to => :decorated_collection

-    # this really makes module not su useful
+    # this really makes module not so useful
     def klass
       ArticlePresenter
     end